-If the corporation liquidated during the taxable year, put a check mark on the designated line in item D on the front of the return.
-Enter the date of liquidation as the taxable year ending date at the top of the return.
-Submit a copy of your plan of liquidation and a copy of federal Form 966 with your Wisconsin return.
+If a corporation that is in a combined group liquidated during the taxable year, put a check mark on the designated line in item K of the member's Form 4M.
+Enter the date of liquidation as the end of the period included in the combined return in item F of the Form 4M.
+Submit a copy of the plan of liquidation and a copy of federal Form 966 with the combined return.

-Generally, the final return is due on or before the federal due date.
+Generally, a final return is due on or before the federal due date.
 In most cases, this is the 15th day of the 3rd month after the date the corporation dissolved.
-The tax is payable by the 15th day of the 3rd month after the date of dissolution, regardless of the due date of the final return.
+The tax is payable by the 15th day of the 3rd month after the date of dissolution.
+However, since the taxable year is determined for the combined group as a whole, the due date of that member's final return (that is, its final Form 4M) is based on the due date of the combined return.
+See Short Period Returns, under When and Where to File, for details.